Technōs Japan

 was a Japanese video game developer based in Tokyo.
-It was best known for the Double Dragon and Kunio-kun franchises (the latter including Renegade, Super Dodge Ball and River City Ransom) as well The Combatribes and Voltage Fighter Gowcaizer.
-As of June 2015, Arc System Works owns the intellectual properties of the company.
+It was best known for the Double Dragon and Kunio-kun franchises (the latter including Renegade, Super Dodge Ball and River City Ransom) as well as The Combatribes and Voltage Fighter Gowcaizer.
+Arc System Works owns the intellectual properties of the company.

 History

 Initially operating from a single-room apartment, Technōs was founded in 1981 by three staff members of Data East.
 Their first game was Minky Monkey, released in 1982.
-A few months after their foundation, a lawsuit was brought up against the company by Data East under allegations that Technos had stolen data from Data East's arcade game Pro Tennis with the intent of producing and selling a bootleg of it.
-The two companies settled in August 1983 and Technos would go on to create the arcade game Tag Team Wrestling published by Data East.
-Technōs Japan's earlier games were published by other companies, as Technōs at the time did not have the economical resource to distribute their own games.
+A few months after its foundation, a lawsuit was brought up against the company by Data East under allegations that Technos had stolen data from Data East's arcade game Pro Tennis with the intent of producing and selling a bootleg of it.
+The two companies settled in August 1983 and Technos would go on to create the arcade games Zeroize and Tag Team Wrestling published by Data East.
+Technōs Japan's earlier games were published by other companies, as Technōs at the time did not have the economical resource to distribute its own games.

 Nekketsu Kōha Kunio-kun ("Hot Blooded Tough Guy Kunio"), a side-scrolling beat-em-up released in 1986 about a high school student who fought thugs and delinquents from other schools, was the company's first big hit in Japan.
 Kunio-kun was released in the west as Renegade with the game's graphics changed to make the game marketable in the overseas market.
 Technōs would then produce a Nintendo Entertainment System version of the game, which would be Technōs' first game for the home console market.
 Technōs Japan's subsequent arcade beat-em-up, Double Dragon, was a big success worldwide when it was released in 1987, leading to the production of an NES version of the game, as well as licensed versions by other companies for various platforms.